 The following section summarizes the goals and objectives that were developed through the completion of the CORE MPO's Participation Plan under the guidance of the Citizens Advisory Committee (CAC).
 The update in 2015-2016 has modified objectives in the following ways: reworded or combined similar objectives; added new objectives to improve outreach; and removed obsolete or impractical objectives.
 The update in 2019 has incorporated additional participation objectives related to Title VI.
+Due to COVID-19, the 2020 update will include exploring more outreach methods that are conducted through online mediums, such as social media platforms like Facebook and YouTube.

-CAC Public step the Relations/Program Subcommittee undertook developing the first MPO Public Involvement Plan was to identify appropriate goals and objectives.
+The first step the CAC Public Relations/Program Subcommittee undertook in developing the first MPO Public Involvement Plan was to identify appropriate goals and objectives.
 The subcommittee used the "outreach activities" listed in the Public Involvement section of the Transportation Plan for Chatham County, Georgia (MPO, 1999) as the basis for developing more specific and functional goals and objectives.
 The subcommittee also reviewed goals and objectives developed by other MPOs for their participation plans.